vatbub/matchmaking/Readme.md

 ## Motivation
 Developing an online multiplayer game is hard.
 Not only do you need to develop your game, you also need to think about networking, create a communication protocol and develop server software.
-"Matchmaking" does all of the multiplayer-related aspects for you, all you need to do is to create your game.
+"Matchmaking" does all the multiplayer-related aspects for you, all you need to do is to create your game.
 On the other hand, "Matchmaking" doesn't do anything else:
 It's not a game engine and gives you complete freedom in how you create your game.